technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 for HR-related information (policies, benefits, leave guidelines, etc.) spread across SharePoint, PDFs, internal wikis, and documents.

-To overcome this issue, in this lab, you will build an **Knowledge assistant** **agent** in **Copilot Studio** that uses **Azure AI Search**, to index and semantically search across enterprise HR documents.
+To overcome this issue, in this lab, you will build a **Knowledge assistant** **agent** in **Copilot Studio** that uses **Azure AI Search**, to index and semantically search across enterprise HR documents.